 - Improperly constructed as lacking internal reinforcement, slabs can crack in earthquakes and be difficult or impossible to repair.

-- In tornado areas, the lack of an underground hiding place, however this can be addressed by constructing an above-ground reinforced safe room.
+- In tornado areas, the lack of an underground hiding place, however, can be addressed by constructing an above-ground reinforced safe room.

 Uses of floating foundations: